Lewis and Clark County Children's Advocacy Center

 Who we are

 We began in 1998 as a group of concerned Helena, Montana, residents, including professionals from child protective services, law enforcement and prosecution, pediatricians, mental health providers, domestic violence clinicians, a multidisciplinary team coordinator, and child advocates.
 Since that time, our network of support has grown to include the local FBI.

-We are a team of compassionate professionals who respond to child victims of abuse using forensically sound protocols and procedures to increase prosecution and reduce the traumatization of children.
+We are a team of compassionate professionals who respond to child victims of abuse using forensically sound protocols and procedures to reduce the traumatization of children.

 What we do

-The consultations, interviews, and evaluations needed to secure the prosecution of an offender are done in a consolidated, efficient manner.
-Traditionally, the child is brought from agency to agency and office to office during the course of this process.
-AWARE’s Lewis and Clark County Children’s Advocacy Center brings those parties to the child.
+Rather than have a child brought from agency to agency and office to office regarding a concern of abuse, AWARE's Lewis and Clark County Children's Advocacy Center brings those parties to the child.
+The interviews are done in a consolidated, efficient manner while the family is offered support services.